 UAT is distinct from all other types of testing.
 Instead of bug-finding, its primary focus is on validating how easy and satisfying the product is to use by recreating real-life scenarios.
 It also assesses the overall look and feel to determine the end-users’ comfort level.
 UAT helps to track user responses when they interact with the application.

 When a developer designs a feature, they will have been guided by their understanding of the requirements.
 If the design functions as intended, the designer’s interpretation and implementation will be confirmed during UAT.
 It is not the purpose of UAT’s output to provide solutions, but to reveal any issues missed during the actual development and testing cycle.
 UAT also gives user feedback to make any final improvements to the product before releasing it to a broader audience.

 UAT is an important stage of any software development and is often conducted at the end of the testing cycle.
 The ultimate user acceptance tester is the real user who will eventually be using the application.

 6 Key Considerations for User Acceptance Testing

 Like all other testing, for UAT to be a success, it’s essential to predefine a comprehensive plan and strategy.
+So what is user acceptance testing and how is it performed?
 Here are some key considerations that can help with planning user acceptance testing.

-1. Be clear about the Objective of UAT
+1. Be clear about the objectives for User Acceptance Testing